tultulini/BLELocator/README.md

 To manipulate the RSSI value you just need to modify the tester.sh file as needed. from http://raspberrypi.stackexchange.com/questions/18292/manipulate-rssi-value

-If scanning stops after 2-3 lines make sure you typed ìsudo hcitool lescan ñduplicatesî
+If scanning stops after 2-3 lines make sure you typed ‚Äúsudo hcitool lescan ‚Äìduplicates‚Äù
 **********
 Over TCP
 **********